waynieoaks/I-surrender/README.md

 3. Edit the .ini to meet your requirements

 ## Using with trainers: ##
 Certain trainer scripts will reset your player back to Michael, Trevor, or Frankin.
-To prevent this, you will need to change the settings for the triner in question, for example:
+To prevent this, you will need to change the settings for the trainer in question:

 #### Simple Trainer: ####
 In order to prevent model reset on wasted and crash on busted, change the following value in the trainer.ini file: